madrury/mtg-draftbot/README.md

 To use some of the data processing scripts provided, you will need to install the `jq` json processing tool.

-## An Introduction to Drafting Magic, The Gathering
+## An Introduction to Drafting Magic: The Gathering

-Magic: The Gathering is a popular collectable card game featuring deep and complex gameplay.
+[Magic: The Gathering](https://en.wikipedia.org/wiki/Magic:_The_Gathering) is a popular [collectable card game](https://en.wikipedia.org/wiki/Collectible_card_game) featuring deep and complex gameplay.
 Magic is played with a custom set of cards, and new sets of cards are released frequently.
-[Booster Draft](https://mtg.gamepedia.com/Booster_Draft) is a way of playing the card game [Magic: The Gathering](https://en.wikipedia.org/wiki/Magic:_The_Gathering) that supplies a level playing field for all players, regardless of the size and quality of their collection.
+Booster draft is a specific way of playing Magic that does not use a players pre-existing collection of cards, thus supplying a fair field for testing the skill of players.

-In standard Magic: The Gathering, a player constructs a deck of cards from their personal collection fo cards, while in booster draft the player must construct a deck from a random set of cards chosen in real time.
+In booster draft the player must construct a deck of Magic cards in real time by choosing cards from a random pool, which is different every time the player drafts.
 This project's goal is twofold:

   - Algorithmatize the card selection problem in booster draft.
-  - Provide an algorithm for learning the parameters of the draft process from real world draft data.
+  - Provide an method for learning the parameters of the draft algorithm from real world draft data.

 This library contains modules providing solutions to both of these problems.